-Newmarket benefits from good public transport infrastructure which includes a railway line that connects the town to Ipswich, Bury St Edmunds, Cambridge and beyond and there are trunk road links with the A14 and A11.
-The council is working with Suffolk County Council and other stakeholders to identify improvements in the delivery of rail and other transport networks;

-- there is an opportunity to build on the tourism opportunities created by the opening of the new National Heritage Centre for Horseracing and Sporting Art; - there is an opportunity to improve the offer and vitality of Newmarket High Street including its market; - open space and sports facilities include 6.2 hectares of sports grounds, 0.9 hectares of non-pitch sports, 1.6 hectares play space, a swimming pool and sports hall/leisure centre; - there is a good range of health and emergency services including 18 GPs in three surgeries, 13 dentists in six practices, two nursing homes, a hospital providing outpatient services, police, ambulance and fire station; - community and leisure facilities include a library, the Memorial Hall, Kings Theatre and Studlands Park Community Centre; - the town centre has a substantial comparison goods offer and comprehensive range of services; - an existing retail park and employment area lie to the north of the town; - the town is rich in archaeology and listed buildings with the historic core of the town and historic racing yards and stables designated as a conservation area.
-Devil's Ditch, a Scheduled Ancient Monument, is situated to the south-west of the town; - land running north/south through the middle of the settlement lies within Flood Zones 1 and/or 2 according to data provided by the Environment Agency; - the Yellow Brick Road is a locally named green corridor which follows the alignment of the No 1 Drain through Newmarket from Studlands Park to central Newmarket providing pedestrian and cycle access and connecting open spaces;
+- Newmarket benefits from good public transport infrastructure which includes a railway line that connects the town to Ipswich, Bury St Edmunds, Cambridge and beyond and there are trunk road links with the A14 and A11.
+The council is working with Suffolk County Council and other stakeholders to identify improvements in the delivery of rail and other transport networks; - there is an opportunity to build on the tourism opportunities created by the opening of the new National Heritage Centre for Horseracing and Sporting Art; - there is an opportunity to improve the offer and vitality of Newmarket High Street including its market; - open space and sports facilities include 6.2 hectares of sports grounds, 0.9 hectares of non-pitch sports, 1.6 hectares play space, a swimming pool and sports hall/leisure centre; - there is a good range of health and emergency services including 18 GPs in three surgeries, 13 dentists in six practices, two nursing homes, a hospital providing outpatient services, police, ambulance and fire station: - community and leisure facilities include a library, the Memorial Hall, Kings Theatre and Studlands Park Community Centre; - the town centre has a substantial comparison goods offer and comprehensive range of services; - an existing retail park and employment area lie to the north of the town; - the town is rich in archaeology and listed buildings with the historic core of the town and historic racing yards and stables designated as a conservation area.
+Devil's Ditch, a Scheduled Ancient Monument, is situated to the south-west of the town; - land running north/south through the middle of the settlement lies within Flood Zones 1 and/or 2 according to data provided by the Environment Agency; - the Newmarket Surface Water Management Plan is developing proposals for reducing flood risk in the town.
+Development proposals should have regard to whether they impact on the emerging strategy; - the Yellow Brick Road is a locally named green corridor which follows the alignment of the No 1 Drain through Newmarket from Studlands Park to central Newmarket providing pedestrian and cycle access and connecting open spaces; - settlement expansion is significantly constrained by the Horse Racing Industry and its associated land uses as other policies within the local plan seek to safeguard the racing industry and its assets;

-- settlement expansion is significantly constrained by the Horse Racing Industry and its associated land uses as other policies within the local plan seek to safeguard the racing industry and its assets; - land to the east and south-west of the settlement is within the Newmarket Heath Site of Special Scientific Interest (SSSI); - there is a need to carefully manage the movements of vehicles and horses within the town; - the town has five primary schools with capacity for 1,155 pupils and an upper school with capacity for 922 pupils.
-There is sufficient capacity to accommodate planned growth within the town's primary schools/school sites; - coalescence with the settlement of Exning to the north-west of Newmarket should be avoided; - Newmarket has an air quality management area (AQMA) centred on the High Street from the clock tower to the junction with The Avenue.
-The impact of any future growth on air quality needs to be considered; - growth in surrounding settlements such as Kentford and Exning may have the potential to impact on Newmarket's infrastructure. - 5.6.9 Further information on constraints and opportunities in Newmarket is set out in the other evidence based documents available online at www.westsuffolk.gov.uk/localplanevidence.
+- land to the east and south-west of the settlement is within the Newmarket Heath Site of Special Scientific Interest (SSSI); - there is a need to carefully manage the movements of vehicles and horses within the town: - the town has five primary schools with capacity for 1,155 pupils and an upper school with capacity for 922 pupils.
+There is sufficient capacity to accommodate planned growth within the town's primary schools/school sites; Planned growth will require expansion/provision of additional pre-school settings and primary and secondary\school places. - coalescence with the settlement of Exning to the north-west of Newmarket should be avoided; - Newmarket has an air quality management area (AQMA) centred on the High Street from the clock tower to the junction with The Avenue.
+The impact of any future growth on air quality needs to be considered: - growth in surrounding settlements such as Kentford and Exning may have the potential to impact on Newmarket's infrastructure. - 5.6.9 Further information on constraints and opportunities in Newmarket is set out in the other evidence based documents available online at www.westsuffolk.gov.uk/localplanevidence.